Vinwcent/RTS/README.md

 - Fog of war working on both devices

 ## Next update
-- Wolf that make units bleed
+- Wolves that make units bleed
-- Ambassador that can recruit enemy units
+- Ambassadors that can recruit enemy units
 - Beautiful pan Selector
+- User friendly title Screen
+- Possibility to choose side (Human or orc) before the game